List of Tohoku Initiatives

 Fukukou Kaigi|福興会議

-Initiative of students of Tohoku University of Arts and Design to "restore happiness" for the survivors of the 3.11 disaster. (日本語 only)
+Tohoku University of Arts and Design student initiative, established by Takenori MIYAMOTO, with the objective to "restore happiness" for the survivors of the 3.11 disaster. (日本語 only)

 Based in: Yamagata